Potential Financial Steps for T-Mobile Employees in January

 • $15,000 after-tax 401(k) contribution transferred to their Roth IRA

-Please note: it may not make sense for someone earning $100,000 a year to make heavy Mega Roth contributions.
-It would depend on many factors.
+Caution! it may not make sense for someone earning $100,000 a year to make heavy Mega Roth contributions.
+It depends on many factors.

-It’s important to store tax return information in a safe place.
+It’s important to store tax information in a safe place.

 Employers are still required to mail paper versions of these forms.
 My wife and I dedicate a special folder to taxes each year.

-• Form W-2, which contains income and tax withholding information
+• Form W-2 - income and tax withholding information,

-• Form 3922, which contains details on stock purchased through the Employee Stock Purchase Plan (ESPP)
+• Form 3922 - detail on stock purchased through the Employee Stock Purchase Plan (ESPP),

-Both of these forms need to be sent to employees by January 31st.
+The W-2 and 3922 forms must generally be sent by January 31st.
 However, they may take longer to hit mailboxes.
-Be on the lookout!

 Finally, it’s important to schedule summer vacations and camps!